yugabyte/yugabyte-db/docs/content/latest/datasets/northwind.md

 - **Shippers**: The details of the shippers who ship the products from the traders to the end-customers
 - **Orders and Order_Details**: Sales Order transactions taking place between the customers & the company

 That’s it!
-You are now ready to start exploring the Northwind database and YugaByte DB features using the command line or your favorite PostgreSQL development or administration tool.
+You are now ready to start exploring the Northwind database and YugaByte DB features using the command line or your favorite PostgreSQL  tool.

 ## What's next

-- Compare YugaByte DB in depth to databases like CockroachDB, Google Cloud Spanner and MongoDB.
+- [Compare YugaByte DB to other databases](../comparisons) like [CockroachDB](https://www.yugabyte.com/yugabyte-db-vs-cockroachdb/), Google Cloud Spanner and MongoDB.
-- Get started with YugaByte DB on macOS, Linux, Docker, and Kubernetes.
+- Get started with YugaByte DB using the [Quick Start tutorial](../quick-start) on macOS, Linux, Docker, and Kubernetes.
-- Contact us to learn more about licensing, pricing or to schedule a technical overview.
+- [Contact YugaByte](https://www.yugabyte.com/contact-sales/) to learn more about licensing, pricing, or to schedule a technical overview.